iotaledger/iota-poex-tool/README.md

 Payload-data = afeea52aa284ffa2110f2feaa67fffff2
 ```
 Again, here we have omitted all parameters thus using default ones.

-Using the same default parameters, we were able to retrieve the exact data that was stored in the Tangle, now we could just calculate the file hash and compare it with this Hash to say whether the document has been changed or not.
+Using the same default parameters, we were able to retrieve the exact data that was stored in the Tangle, now we could just calculate the file hash and compare it with this hash to determine whether the document has been changed since the PoE has been issued or not.

-Even more easier we could also use a direct Command that does that for us **verify** fn :
+Even more easier we could also use a direct Command that performs a **verify**-operation for us:

 ```